cambiotraining/corestats/docs/cs1-practical-one_sample_t_test.md

 ##  3rd Qu.:6.25   3rd Qu.:46.12
 ##  Max.   :8.00   Max.   :47.60
 ```
-We can look at the histogram and boxplot of the data:
+We can look at the histogram and box plot of the data:

 ```r